JohnnyInArt/computer-architectures-project/README.md

 You can have a look at both the project [assignment](doc/Project_Assignment_aa_19-20.pdf) and the written [report](doc/Report.pdf), but beware that they have been written in Italian.
 While all the souce code is well commented in English.

+## License

+Distributed under the GNU GENERAL PUBLIC LICENSE.
+See [LICENSE.txt](LICENSE) for more information.